 |Train operators||Avanti West Coast|

-The train from London to Liverpool usually takes around 3h 2m but can take just 2h 1m on the fastest services, with around 62 trains running on this popular route every day.
-You won’t need to worry about making any changes along the way either as direct trains are available.
+Usually, the train from London to Liverpool takes around 3h 2m.
+But, if you’re travelling on the fastest services, the journey to Liverpool can take just 2h 1m.
+With around 62 direct trains running on this popular route per day, you don’t need to worry about changing along the way.

-You'll be travelling with Avanti West Coast on this route.
-All Avanti trains come with free WiFi, power sockets, and luggage racks, as well as a bar carriage where you can buy snacks and drinks throughout your journey.
+On this route, you’ll be travelling with Avanti West Coast.
+All Avanti trains come with free WiFi, power sockets and luggage racks, as well as a bar carriage where you can buy drinks and snacks.

 The fastest journey time by train from London to Liverpool is 2 hours and 1 minute.